 —Dr. Julie Pullen, co-founder of Women Power Our Planet

-Why women?
-Women are emerging as sustainability leaders.
+Women are emerging as sustainability leaders—and their collective financial power is growing.
 The founders of the movement All We Can Save, which grew out of a book by the same name, are leading a global effort to get more women into climate leadership.
-Meanwhile, women entrepreneurs lead their male counterparts on their commitment to sustainability.
 It’s also becoming clear that women are more likely than men to invest based on their values1.

-Women Power Our Planet is part of a growing ecosystem of women-led organizations that work towards women’s financial empowerment to address the climate emergency.
-Like Women Power Our Planet, these organizations are helping women achieve financial empowerment in their earning, their investing, and their charitable giving.
+An ecosystem of women-led organizations is emerging that works toward women’s financial empowerment to address climate change.
+These organizations are helping women achieve financial empowerment in their earning, their investing, and their charitable giving.

 4 Financial Organizations for Women, By Women